matheuspassini/Repository-for-Terraform-Learning/README.md

 # terraform-course

-## This repository shows the exercices pm Terraform courses I've been studying.
+## This repository shows the exercices about Terraform courses I've been studying.